 Fertilizing Jade Plants

-Jade plants don’t need to be fertilized but they can definitely benefit from a little fertilizer, as long as its applied at the right time and in the right amounts.
+Jade plants don’t need to be fertilized but they can definitely benefit from a little fertilizer, as long as it’s applied at the right time and in the right amounts.
 Always opt for organic fertilizers, as they’re more gentle for the plant and better for the environment, too.

 I prefer using a kelp or seaweed liquid fertilizer, which is what I use to fertilize my other succulents.
-Using a liquid fertilizer makes it easier on me, as all I have to do is pour some of it in my watering can right before I water my plants.
+Using a liquid fertilizer makes it easier on me because all I have to do is pour it into my watering and water as I normally would.

-The best time to add fertilizer to your jade plant is during the growing season; try not to fertilize during the Fall or Winter, when your plant is dormant and isn’t ready to start the growing process.
+The best time to add fertilizer to your jade plant is during the growing season; never fertilize succulents during Fall or Winter because that’s their dormancy phase and they’re not ready to start the growing process.
 Ample sunlight is very important when fertilizing because, without it, your plant will grow leggy and stretched-out.

-Another tip for fertilizing is making sure you only fertilize when the soil is moist.
-Fertilizing on dry soil can be damaging to your plant, so give your plant a little water before adding liquid fertilizer.
+Also, make sure you only fertilize when the soil is moist – applying fertilizer to dry soil can damage your plant, so give the soil a drink of water before you fertilizing.

 Pruning Jade Plants

-When growing jade plants, you don’t want to neglect pruning it – it’s what’ll keep your plant look tidy and in good shape.
+When growing jade plants, you don’t want to neglect pruning it – it’s what helps give them a mounded shape.
 Pruning will also promote new growth.

 To ensure a shrubby, rounded shape to your jade plant, simply take your pruners and snip off any leggy branches that are sticking out of the plant or growing at a different rate than the rest of the plant.
 Leggy branches are often the result of too little sunlight – it’s a process called etiolation and very common in succulents.

-If your jade plant isn’t getting adequate sunlight, it’ll start to stretch itself towards the nearest light source, giving it a stretched-out appearance that people like to avoid.
+If your jade plant isn’t getting adequate sunlight, it will begin to stretch itself towards the nearest light source, giving it a stretched-out appearance that people like to avoid.
 It’s an easy process that won’t take much time at all!

 To learn more about succulents and indoor plants, check out the posts below: